Rambus

 Bullish

-- Fortress Balance Sheet & Low Risk: The company has a minimal debt-to-equity ratio of 0.032 and a robust current ratio of 8.2, indicating a strong, liquid balance sheet with virtually no financial leverage risk.
-This provides significant strategic flexibility and resilience.
+- Fortress Balance Sheet with No Debt: Rambus has a negligible debt-to-equity ratio of 0.032 and a robust current ratio of 8.20, indicating virtually no financial leverage risk and ample liquidity.
+This pristine balance sheet, coupled with strong TTM free cash flow of $333.18M, provides a significant buffer against market downturns.

 Bearish